-- analyze the reciprocal relationship between self and culture, with particular attention to privilege and marginality. - engage people with other cultural frameworks by suspending judgment, demonstrating curiosity, and asking complex questions. - interpret experiences from the perspective of multiple worldviews, empathizing with the feelings and thoughts of others - articulate ways faith traditions influence cross-cultural engagement. - articulate ways Christians can heed the scriptural call to love and respect others, value diversity, and seek reconciliation.
+- analyze the reciprocal relationship between self and culture, with particular attention to privilege and marginality. - engage people with other cultural frameworks by suspending judgment, demonstrating curiosity, and asking complex questions. - interpret experiences from the perspective of multiple worldviews, empathizing with the feelings and thoughts of others. - articulate ways faith traditions influence cross-cultural engagement. - articulate ways Christians can heed the scriptural call to love and respect others, value diversity, and seek reconciliation.

-The Cross-Cultural Engagement requirement can also be met by an IGEC-approved, semester-long, off-campus, residential course involving immersion in a different culture.
+The Cross-Cultural Engagement requirement can also be met by an NWCore Committee-approved, semester-long, off-campus, residential course involving immersion in a different culture.
+The Cross-Cultural Engagement requirement may also be met by new NWCore courses as they become available.